Morelia spilota metcalfei

-Common names: Murray-Darling carpet python, MD carpet python, inland carpet python, riverine carpet python, Victorian carpet python.

-Morelia spilota metcalfei is a python subspecies found in Australia, commonly known as the Murray-Darling carpet python.
+The Morelia spilota metcalfei found in Australia, commonly known as the Murray-Darling carpet python.
 The pythons are non-venomous snakes that constrict their prey.
 They grow up to 2.7m (10 feet), but adults are usually around 2.4m (8 feet).
-Color varies depending on locality; Victorian MDs are silver with solid black blotches and stripes, as we move into NSW the silver becomes a light brown and the patterning becomes more of a dark brown rather than black, the SA MDs introduce patches of maroon.
+Colour varies depending on locality.
+Victorian Murray-Darlings are silver with solid black blotches and stripes; in New South Wales the silver becomes a light brown and the patterning has more of a black colour; South Australian MDs appear similar to those in New South Wales, though with patches of maroon.
 These pythons are semi-arboreal, typically inhabiting rocky outcrops, dry woodlands, riverine forests and flood plains.
 The threats to the snakes are people and other snakes.

 Diet

 Murray Darling pythons naturally feed on mammals, birds and lizards.
 In captivity, they are fed mice and rats, and as adults can be fed rabbits, quails and small chickens.

 Geographic range

 Found in Australia in the Murray-Darling Basin of Queensland, New South Wales, Victoria and South Australia.
 The type locality given is "Warrum bungle Mountains, New South Wales" [Australia].